To ensure a smooth experience with Talkdesk, we provide a set of requirements for the use of our web application.

 Where * is all subdomains.

 These Talkdesk domains are hosted on Amazon Web Services.
-You can find Amazon’s current public ranges by checking here.
+You can find Amazon’s current public ranges in their documentation about AWS IP Address Ranges.
 Amazon changes these ranges often, and services could originate from any address in these ranges.

-If you utilize SIP devices with Talkdesk, make sure you follow the instructions present on the SIP Phone Networking Details article.
+If you utilize SIP devices with Talkdesk, make sure you follow the networking guidelines for SIP clients.